bitmagier/fortune-mod-zen/README.md

 # Zen fortune mod

-This is a hand-collected, high quality collection of Zen quotations.
+This is a hand-crafted, high quality collection of Zen quotations.

 **Perspective**:  permanently growing